Free Shipping + 30-Day Return Guarantee On All Cases

 Fits different budgets

-Unlike other materials, polycarbonate resists heat better.
-This means your violin stays protected even when you're moving between hot and cold environments.
+Compared to other materials, polycarbonate resists heat better, helping protect your violin when moving between warmer and cooler conditions.

 When shopping for a violin case, you'll quickly realize pricing isn't straightforward.
 Multiple factors converge to determine how much you'll spend protecting your instrument.